 All low-level concerns will be recorded in writing including details of the concern, the context of the concern and action taken.
-The LADO should be advised of the concerns.
 These records will be kept confidentially until the individual concerned leaves the School and records will be regularly reviewed to identify any patterns.